 Back up your data and metadata

 The unfortunate reality is that releases are one possible cause of damage to your Salesforce orgs, potentially causing both data and metadata loss.
-Being prepared for disaster recovery is absolutely fundamental and must be considered as part of a drive to improve DevOps processes like CI/CD.
+Being prepared for disaster recovery is absolutely fundamental and should be considered as part of a drive to improve DevOps processes like CI/CD.
 If you don’t have a proven backup and restore strategy in place, then you really shouldn’t be thinking about accelerating your automated releases to production just yet.

 Monitor the whole CI/CD pipeline